Ford Bronco Sport

-The Ford Bronco Sport is a compact crossover SUV sold by Ford and marketed under the Bronco nameplate.
-It was released alongside the Bronco body-on-frame SUV, featuring a similar retro and off-road styling in a smaller footprint.
+The Ford Bronco Sport is a compact crossover SUV sold by the Ford Motor Company and marketed under the Ford Bronco nameplate.
+It was released alongside the sixth generation Bronco body-on-frame SUV, featuring a similar retro and off-road styling in a smaller footprint.
 The vehicle is based on the front-wheel drive-based, unibody C2 platform, which is also used by the Ford Escape crossover and Maverick pickup.

 Powertrain

 Engine

 The Bronco Sport has two engine options.
 The base engine is a turbocharged 1.5-liter Ecoboost I3 engine producing 181 hp at 6,000 rpm, and 190. lbft of torque at 3,000 rpm.
 It is also available with a turbocharged 2.0-liter Ecoboost I4 engine producing 245 hp at 6,000 rpm, and 275 lbft of torque at 3,000 rpm.
 Both engines are mated to an 8-speed automatic transmission.

 4x4 drive system

 The Bronco Sport comes equipped with an all-wheel drive system with "G.O.A.T.
 Modes" (Goes Over Any Terrain).
 The G.O.A.T. modes allow the driver to select different terrains for the 4x4 system.
 The Bronco Sport has four-wheel independent suspension.
-Only the Badlands model has a twin-clutch rear differential that can act as a rear differential locker based on the GK drive system used in the Focus RS, and has torque vectoring.
+Only the Badlands model has a twin-clutch rear differential that can act as a rear differential locker and has torque vectoring.
 Unlike the Bronco, the Bronco Sport does not have a low-range transfer case.
 Instead of having traditional front bump stops, the Badlands model Bronco Sport has hydraulic bump stops.
 The Base, Big Bend, and Outer Banks models share the same AWD system as the Escape, with proprietary programming for off-road use.
 The Bronco Sport has the tow capability of 2000-2200 lbs depending on the engine.